Angela Thompson

 It's not enough to calculate emissions.
 You have to report them in a way that meets disclosure standards.
 Your platform should allow you to generate ASRS-aligned reports, support comparability across reporting periods, and provide the documentation required for external assurance.

-Why a carbon calculator won’t cut it under ASRS
+Why won't a basic carbon calculator meet ASRS requirements?

-Basic carbon footprint tools can estimate emissions, but they weren’t built to deliver regulatory compliance.
-AASB S2 requires more: deep data coverage, platform integration, assurance documentation, and flexible reporting capabilities (source).
+Basic carbon footprint tools can estimate emissions, but they weren't built to deliver regulatory compliance.
+AASB S2 requires more: deep data coverage, platform integration, assurance documentation, and flexible reporting capabilities.

 Here's what that difference looks like in practice:

-Avarni goes far beyond footprint estimation.
-It supports full-scope emissions tracking, automation across data sources, spend classification, and flexible report generation, all in a single system.
-The result is audit-ready, regulator-aligned reporting without needing to patch together multiple tools.
+How Avarni does this: Avarni goes beyond footprint estimation, supporting full-scope emissions tracking, automation across data sources, spend classification, and flexible report generation in a single system, producing audit-ready, regulator-aligned reporting without patching together multiple tools.

 Manual reporting processes don't scale and they introduce error risk.
 Modern climate reporting platforms solve this by automating data collection, classification, and processing.